American Tactical AR 15 Omni Hybrid Review

 American Tactical (AT) has perfected the lightweight lower formula over the years.
 After first manufacturing an all-polymer lower, the company learned lessons about the effects of hot gas and pressures imposed by the bolt carrier group onto polymer parts.
 Cracking, warping, and barrel/upper misalignment were the result of heavy use.

 The new “Maxx” version of the American Tactical Omni Hybrid is the company’s apparent answer to those lessons learned; a patented design of the lower receiver that exploits the carry-friendly lightness of polymer while not sacrificing the stability of metal at critical points.
-This updated version of the original Omni Hybrid uses metal spines and threaded connections embedded in an over-molded polymer shroud.
-The metal components of the upper and lower are 7075-T6 forged aluminum—sturdy stuff.

 There are a couple versions of the American Tactical Omni Hybrid when sold as a complete rifle—fully outfitted uppers are also available from AT.
 The version in this test is the quad rail version.